Meteor (missile): Risk reduction

-Revised BVRAAM bids were submitted on 28 May 1998, with final reports in August.
-The US Secretary of Defense, William Cohen, wrote to his UK counterpart, George Robertson, with assurances that procurement of the Raytheon missile would not leave the UK vulnerable to US export restrictions, which could potentially handicap Eurofighter exports, a major concern highlighted by Meteor supporters.
+Revised BVRAAM bids were submitted on 28 May 1998.
+The US Secretary of Defense, William Cohen, wrote to his UK counterpart, George Robertson, with assurances that procurement of the Raytheon missile would not leave the UK vulnerable to US export restrictions, which could potentially handicap Eurofighter exports.
 The letter assured "open and complete technology transfer", adding that FMRAAM would be cleared for countries already cleared for AMRAAM and that a joint commission could be set up to consider release to other "sensitive countries".

-In July 1998 a formal statement of intent was signed between the governments of the UK, Germany, Italy, Sweden, and Spain which, subject to the UK's selection of Meteor, agreed to work towards joint procurement of the same missile.
+In July 1998, the governments of the UK, Germany, Italy, Sweden, and Spain signed a statement of intent agreeing to pursue joint missile procurement, contingent on the UK selecting Meteor.

-In September 1998, Raytheon supplied the UK with estimated costs for AIM-120B AMRAAMs to be fielded on Tornado and as an interim weapon on Eurofighter on initial entry into service while BVRAAM was still in development.
-The US declined to sell the improved AIM-120C version.
-This was the first stage in Raytheon's incremental approach to fielding the full capability FMRAAM.
-The MoD had offered both teams the opportunity to propose alternative acquisition strategies which would have involved reaching the full capability on an incremental basis by initially providing an interim capability which could later be upgraded.
+In September 1998, Raytheon provided cost estimates for AIM-120B AMRAAMs to be fielded on Tornado aircraft and as an interim weapon on Eurofighter during BVRAAM development.
+The US declined to sell the improved AIM-120C.
+This was the first stage in Raytheon's incremental approach to fielding FMRAAM; The MoD had allowed both teams to propose alternative strategies involving interim systems that would evolve into full capability weapons.

-Raytheon's staged approach to meeting the full SR(A)1239 requirement offered an interim weapon with a capability between the AIM-120B AMRAAM and the FMRAAM.
-The Extended Range Air-to-Air Missile (ERAAM) had the FMRAAM seeker and guidance section mated to a dual-pulse solid propellant rocket motor.
-Raytheon estimated that ERAAM could be ready by the then Eurofighter ISD of 2004 and provided 80% of the FMRAAM capability but at only half the price.
-This approach played to perceived MoD budget limitations and a realisation that the main threat on which the SR(A)1239 requirement had been predicated, the advanced R-77 derivatives, did not look like entering development any time soon.
-An incremental approach would allow any technological advances to be incorporated into future upgrades.
-These could have included multi-pulse rocket motors, thrust vectoring, hybrid rockets, gel propellants, and ductless external combustion ramjets.
+Raytheon's staged approach included the Extended Range Air-to-Air Missile (ERAAM) which had the FMRAAM seeker and guidance section mated to a dual-pulse solid propellant rocket motor.
+Raytheon estimated that ERAAM could be ready by the then Eurofighter ISD of 2004 and offered 80% of the FMRAAM capability at half the price.
+This approach appealed to MoD budget concerns and the diminishing urgency of the R-77 threat.
+Incremental upgrades would allow inclusion of tech like thrust vectoring, hybrid fuels, and ductless ramjets.

 The Meteor team had considered an interim design, also powered by a dual-pulse solid rocket motor, but decided to offer a fully compliant solution, believing that the staged approach was not cost-effective due to concerns that upgrading from one version to the next would be more complicated than Raytheon claimed.